Pubs Code Regulations

 Greene King Group Strategy

-This strategy is prepared by Greene King plc and all its subsidiaries (collectively, “the Group”).
+This strategy is prepared by Greene King Limited and all its subsidiaries (collectively, “the Group”).
 It sets out the Group’s approach to managing its tax affairs.
-This strategy has been approved by the Chief Financial Officer and is subject to regular review by the Board of Directors of the Group.
+This strategy has been approved by the Chief Financial Officer and will be subject to regular review by the newly formed Board of Directors of the Group.

 Greene King is a significant UK taxpayer responsible for paying and collecting on behalf of others between £500m - £600m of taxes and duties every year and it takes its statutory and legal obligations extremely seriously.